 On Tuesday, Gun Lake announced it would remain open despite the Michigan Department of Health and Human Services’ new emergency order that included the closure of Detroit’s three commercial casinos for three weeks.
 The MDHHS order does not pertain to tribal casinos and those facilities can individually decide whether to remain open or close.

 While remaining open, Gun Lake plans on introducing new measures to its Play It Safe Initiative it unveiled during the casino’s initial reopening in June.
 The following changes will take place on Nov.
 20, at 9 a.m. until Dec.
 9 at 9 a.m.:

 - Hours of operation will remain 9 a.m. to 5 a.m.

-- Slots will remain operational, featuring Plexiglass barriers or spacing for social distancing.
+- Michigan slots will remain operational, featuring Plexiglass barriers or spacing for social distancing.

 - All dining/drinking amenities will close, including: Harvest Buffet, Sandhill Café, Grab-n-Go and all bars and alcohol service.